tauh33dkhan/Hacking-Insecure-Firebase-Database/README.md

 If you run the above command you will get something like this in response `{"name":"-M3B_iyZE1RPDaPNuknX"}` which means write is successfull.

-##### I encourage you to setup your own database and test on it before palying with program production database a simple mistake can mess all the data out there.
+##### I encourage you to setup your own database and test on it before palying with programe production database a simple mistake can mess all the data out there.